MicrosoftDocs/VBA-Docs/api/Office.PickerDialog.Properties.md

 ## Example

-The following code sets various Picker Dialog properties and retrieves the results.
+The following code sets various **PickerDialog** properties and retrieves the results.

 ```vb